College Honors Program

 All students in the College of Arts and Sciences who are also members of the Honors College have a shared set of opportunities and responsibilities that come with their "dual citizenship" in both colleges.
 All Honors College students in the College of Arts and Sciences are required to successfully complete a College Honors thesis or creative project in order to graduate as University Scholars.

 Proposals will be evaluated by the College of Arts and Sciences' Honors Committee.
-For the academic year 2014-15, the Chair of the Committee is Professor John Forbes of the Theatre department.
+For the academic year 2015-16, the Chair of the Committee is Professor Jacques Bailly of the Classics department.

 Please contact CAS Honors at 656-3344 with any questions.